latysheff/node-sctp/README.md

 Implementation  of [RFC4960] is currently incomplete, use at your own risk!

+Also raw-socket module seem to sometimes loose ip packets (extremely rarely).
+This is recovered by SCTP mechanisms of retransmission.

 ## Disable LK-SCTP

 On Linux LK-SCTP should be disabled, because it conflicts with any other implementation.
 To prevent the "sctp" kernel module from being loaded, add the following line to a file in the directory "/etc/modprobe.d":